The

 because the baking soda will only foam for a few minutes.

-the other ingredients can get at it.
-The peroxide chemically attacks
+other ingredients can get at it.
+The peroxide chemically attacks and

-and vinegar is better than nothing.
-Both bleach and peroxide can
+vinegar is better than nothing.
+Both bleach and peroxide can discolor

-if applied before it soaks into the skin.
-The bad stuff in poison oak
+oak if applied before it soaks into the skin.
+The bad stuff in

 This mixture takes pepper spray

-your eyes.
-First get the pepper spray off your hands and face
+eyes.
+First get the pepper spray off your hands and face with

-buy them before you need them.
-You will not want to go into your house
+them before you need them.
+You will not want to go into your house or

-your house or car with bowls of vinegar, pans of ground coffee, or
+house or car with bowls of vinegar, pans of ground coffee, or trays of

-ingredient that can liberate a little chlorine gas from bleach.
-If the
+that can liberate a little chlorine gas from bleach.
+If the solution makes

 Wonderful